appy-one/acebase/README.md

 v0.4.0 - introduced fulltext, geo and array indexes.
 This required making changes to the index file format, you will have to delete all index files and create them again using ```db.indexes.create```.

 ## Known issues

+* Indexes are currently not updated when the indexed key is being updated.
+This will be fixed in v0.9.10

 * Before v0.8.0, event listening on the root node would have caused errors, this has been fixed.